morganwang7777-ux/Morgan-s-Metronome-v1.0/README.md

 # Morgan's Metronome v1.0

 Arduino-based digital metronome developed from a breadboard prototype into a custom KiCad PCB shield.
-(First Project)
+(First Project) I built this project to learn how to use Arduino hardware and software and to create a working metronome instead of having to purchase one to practice my sax.

 ## Features